 If I had to pick one...Eli's Table for brunch, Antonucci for dinner.

 Andre's Hungarian: Nora Ephron was right about most things.
 And she was right that this tiny shop on the Upper East Side has divine savory cabbage strudel.
 The apple strudel is delicious too, if you have a hankering for the Alps.
 1631 Second Ave b/t 84th & 85th St

 Antonucci: With a Venice-born chef and owner at the helm, this two-room neighborhood spot evokes the best Italian trattorias.
 170 E. 81st St nr.
 Third Ave

 Beyoglu: Super fresh, delicious Turkish food, like the meze platter, Greek salad, and falafel.
 Always loud inside, great sidewalk tables.
 1431 Third Ave at 81st St

 Bistro Chat Noir - Great for dinner, super close to Central Park, on the bottom floor of a beautiful old town house.
 22 E. 66th St nr.
 Madison Ave

 E.A.T. by Eli Zabar: It's all about the Tuscan Peasant Soup and grilled cheese.
 1064 Madison Ave b/t 80th & 81st St

-Eli's Table: Shopping at Eli's Manhattan gourmet food store feels like you're shopping in a beautiful European market.
+Eli's Table: Shop at Eli's Manhattan gourmet food store to feel like you're in a beautiful European market.
 They recently renovated the restaurant that is attached to the store and it's a wonderful place for brunch (the insane bread basket comes with a huge jar of homemade jam).
 1413 Third Ave nr.
 80th St

 JG Melon - Classic UES burger joint - the atmosphere is pure preppy 70s/80s NYC.
 1291 Third Ave at 74th St